Amozaya/tech221_virtualisation/README.md

     * Open `Vagrantfile`  and add the following line underneath your config:
         * `config.vm.provision "shell", path: "provisioning.sh"`
     * After that you can either use `vagrant destroy` to stop your VM and then `vagrant up` to start a new one with your provisioning, or you can use command `vagrant reload --provision` in order to reload your VM with provision in mind

+### Adding a private IP to your VM and testing NGINX

+In order to test the nginx we need to add an IP to our VM:

+1. Open `Vagrantfile`
+2. In your config tyoe the following line `config.vm.network "private_network", ip: "192.168.10.100"`.
+It means we are configuring a private network and giving it an IP address of `192.168.10.100`
+3. Restart your VM with `vagrant reload`, or start a new one by using `vagrant destroy` and then `vagrant up`, in order for this changes to take effect
+4. Copy that IP address into your web browser and check if nginx is working